starshipagentic/pypistarshipagentic/SYSTEM_KNOWLEDGE.md

 3. **Documentation in commands-list.yml**:
    - The `commands-list.yml` file documents the relationships between commands and their aliases
-   - This is for documentation purposes only and doesn't affect functionality
+   - This should be kept in sync with pyproject.toml but is not the source of truth

 ### Important Notes